The right gear makes hiking enjoyable and safe.

 Other items to consider

 1/ Trail shoes or hiking boots: Both options will give you more traction and more support than cross trainers.
+Essential if you plan to do hikes over two hours.

-3/ Snacks: Unless you’ve done the trail before and know how long it takes, it’s best to take some snacks.
+3/ Snacks: Unless you’ve hiked the trail before and know how long it takes, it’s best to take some snacks.
 Bars, trail mix, fruit and nuts are all good options and easy to pack.

 Start with the essentials.
 Then add and upgrade your gear once you’re hooked and have a better idea of what you need to make your hike more enjoyable.